LappleApple/feedmereadmes/README.md

-## feedmereadmes: A README help exchange
+## Feedmereadmes: A README help exchange

 This project originated at FOSDEM 2017 out of a conversation between folks at RedHat and Zalando.
 The idea is simple:
 - If you're a **project author** who's looking for README feedback and help, add the link to your project README via the "Issues" feature on this repository.
 You can also tweet us your README link at [@feedmereadmes](https://twitter.com/feedmereadmes).
 You'll receive: